fikri3392/data_science_job_analyst/README.md

 ## SQL Analysis Metrics and Questions
 This analysis focuses on answering key business questions through complex SQL queries:
 1. Which country has the highest salaries for data analysis jobs?
-2. Average salaries at each level in the US.
+2. Average salaries by job level in the US.
 3. Average salaries year over year.
 4. Composition of remote work ratios in the US.
-5.
+5. Average salaries by work style in the US.

 ## Key Insights
 Here are some key insights identified from the SQL query execution: